 As part of a 5-year strategic plan, Rosa and the team at Children’s Village have implemented Trust Based Relational Interventions (TBRI) to create a trauma informed care home for children who have been abused, neglected, or experienced a family crisis.
 They have moved from being a shelter home to providing clinical serves of individual therapy, family therapy, family skill building, and parent education, to help children and their families heal.

 She currently serves on the North Idaho Trauma Care Collaborative (NITCC) and Panhandle Community Advisory Board for Nurse-Family Partnership and Parents as Teachers.

 Rosa is no stranger to adversity, having grown up in the foster care system herself, being raised with her brothers by her grandparents in St. Maries.
 She moved to Coeur d’Alene with her infant daughter in 2000 and put herself through college and graduate school as a single mother.
 Rosa enjoys hiking, fly fishing, cooking, traveling, and spending time with close friends and family.

 Vanessa Moos, MPA

-Thank you to all our Direct Care Providers who come in and care for our kiddos every day, along with our contracted workers!
+Thank you to all of our Direct Care Providers who care for our kiddos each day.